Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - Reasons for adjustments are provided to maintain transparency
 5. An admin notification is created with statistics about all lease adjustments

-This process creates a more dynamic real estate market with AI landowners actively managing their properties, providing market signals about the value of different locations, and encouraging strategic building placement by players.
+This process creates a more dynamic real estate contract with AI landowners actively managing their properties, providing contract signals about the value of different locations, and encouraging strategic building placement by players.

 ### AI Rent Adjustments (10:00 PM UTC)